runtimeverification/vlsm/TOOLS.md

 ./../coq-tools/minimize-requires.py file.v --in-place .bak
 ```

-In the single file case, all the projects `-Q` or `-R` options must be manually passed to the script.

-To instead minimize the requires in the entire project without the need to manually pass paths, run the script from the directory where the `_CoqProject` file lives:
+In this single file case, all the project's `-Q`/`-R` options must be manually passed to the script.
+To instead minimize the require sentences in the entire project without the need to manually pass any paths, run the script from the directory where the `_CoqProject` file lives:

 ```shell
 ./../coq-tools/minimize-requires.py --all -f _CoqProject